 Conservation status is evaluated using 19 questions across 4 categories.
 These questions are assessed only in the context of Alaskan populations.

-- Status (2 questions, 20 points): Measures the trend (e.g. increasing, decreasing, stable) in a taxon’s population status and distribution.
+- Status (2 questions, 20 points): Measures the population and distribution trends of the taxon in Alaska.
 Higher status scores acknowledge that taxa with known declining trends are of concern regardless of current population or range size.